Updated for 2023

 4100 S. La Cienega Blvd., Los Angeles, CA 90008

-This State Park (that happens to be run by LA County) is a great spot to go fishing, partly because the lake is stocked by the California Department of Fish and Wildlife.
+This State Park, which happens to be run by LA County, is a great spot to go fishing, partly because the lake is stocked by the California Department of Fish and Wildlife.
 You’ll find different types of fish in the lake, depending on the season.
 For example, in winter and spring, you’re likely to catch trout, while in the summer you may catch catfish.
 Plus it’s a beautiful place to spend the day.

 Go Fishing in Santa Monica

 380 Santa Monica Pier, Santa Monica, CA 90401